mustard57/SYTYCD/README.md

 - Add support for generating an ontology description automatically to the rdb2rdf rest extension as an output of the import operation
 - Amalgamate data from document range indexes, sparql result triples, and live data from an external RDBMS (i.e. no import needed) in to a combined customer view information page
 - Extend the data generation script to include sample document generation
+- Take the start of the ontology we developed for document relationships and extend that for common MarkLogic modelling needs with semantic data

 ## Open Standards